 Persons With Disabilities, and

-The Equal Employment Opportunity and Employee Relations Office (EEO/ER) is responsible writing and implementing the AAP and for the execution of the Affirmation Action Program as a whole.
-All AAP documents are available for review in the EEO/ER Office.
+The Equal Employment Opportunity and Access Office (EEOA) is responsible writing and implementing the AAP and for the execution of the Affirmation Action Program as a whole.
+All AAP documents are available for review in the EEOA Office.

-Staff should direct any questions or inquiries to the Equal Employment Opportunity and Employee Relations Office between the hours of 10:00 a.m. and 3:00 p.m.
+Staff should direct any questions or inquiries to the Equal Employment Opportunity and Access Office between the hours of 10:00 a.m. and 3:00 p.m.
 Faculty should direct any questions or inquiries to the Office of Faculty Personnel between the hours of 10:00 a.m. and 3:00 p.m.

-If an employee requests an accommodation based on a religious practice or belief, the manager should refer the employee to the Equal Employment Opportunity and Employee Relations Office (EEO/ER).
-In consultation with all appropriate parties, the EEO/ER will make a recommendation.
+If an employee requests an accommodation based on a religious practice or belief, the manager should refer the employee to the Equal Employment Opportunity and Access Office (EEO/A).
+In consultation with all appropriate parties, the EEO/A will make a recommendation.